awsautomation/dev-picluster/README.md

 node webconsole.js
 ```

+## Upgrading

+1. Backup config.json
+2. Delete the picluster directory
+3. Clone the PiCluster repository
+4. Copy your existing config.json to the picluster directory
+5. Run "npm install" in the web,server,agent directories.

 ## Configuring and using the client "pictl"

 Pictl is a bash client to easily control the cluster.
 It will make all the HTTP requests using curl.